ksheumaker/homeassistant-apsystems_ecur/README.md

 ## TODO
 1. Code cleanup - it probably needs some work
-2. Compatibility with the ECU-C model (see issue)
+2. Compatibility with the ECU-C model (see issues)